 The Scottish Government passed the British Sign Language (Scotland) Act in 2015 and it has stated that “The Scottish Government wants to make Scotland the best place in the world for BSL users to live, work and visit”.

 Scotland’s first British Sign Language (BSL) National Plan as required by the BSL (Scotland) Act 2015 was published in October 2017.
 This has required us to publish our own institutional plan, which was published in October 2018, following a consultation period.

 1. Increasing access to services for BSL users

 3. Using our curriculum and research strengths to help deliver the National Plan

 4. Monitoring and evaluation

 To create our plan we set up a working group.
-This has been convened by our Director of Information Services and supported by the Head of Student Wellbeing and Inclusion.
-Members of the group have come from across the University and our Student Association and included staff representing key University services as well as academic colleagues.
-We also had great help from Deaf Action who have provided us with feedback and support.
+This was convened by our Director of Information Services and supported by the Head of Student Wellbeing and Inclusion.
+Members of the group came from across the University and our Student Association, and included staff representing key University services as well as academic colleagues.
+We also had great help from Deaf Action who provided feedback and support.
 Their Participation Officer also joined our working group.

 Summary of Plan’s Primary Goals